GfSE/SpecIF-Pages/Tutorials/10_Complex-Data-Types.md

 ```

 Recap: As always, _properties_ is a list of one or more values, if the corresponding propertyClass allows it.
-The complex value is a list with SpecIF values corresponding to its dataType.
+The complex value is a list with SpecIF values corresponding to their respective dataType.
 The example shows simple real numbers, but it could be pointers to enumerated values or multi-language texts.
 Complex dataTypes may be nested, but without cyclic dependencies: A complex dataType must be a tree.